pali-english/pali-english.github.io/README.md

 No ties are found in they who
 hold nothing loved or loathed.

+    Tasmā piyaṁ na kayirātha,
+        Tasmā: therefore
+        piyaṁ: loved one, something dear
+        na: not
+        kayirātha: should make, should hold

+    piyāpāyo hi pāpako;
+        piyāpāyo: loss of the loved one
+        hi: indeed
+        pāpako: is bad, is harmful

+    Ganthā tesaṁ na vijjanti,
+        Ganthā: ties, bonds
+        tesaṁ: their, of them
+        na: not
+        vijjanti: are found, exist

+    yesaṁ natthi piyāppiyaṁ.
+        yesaṁ: of whom, of those
+        natthi: there is not, exist not
+        piyāppiyaṁ: loved and loathed, things liked and disliked

 Piyato jāyatī soko,
 piyato jāyatī bhayaṁ;
 Piyato vippamuttassa,